 Google to streamline privacy policies and terms of service across all services on March 1st

-Google has just announced that it'll be updating its privacy policy and terms of service across all of its products and services on March 1st.
-The company says that it has made the changes in order to simplify its legal documents and to help if offer better services that integrate with each other better.
+Google logo sign (Flickr) Google has just announced that it'll be updating its privacy policy and terms of service across its entire range of products and services on March 1st.
+The company says that it has made the changes in order to streamline its legal documents and to help it offer better services that integrate with each other well.
+In a post on its official blog, the company says it has removed 60 out of over 70 privacy notices and consolidated them into one main privacy policy.